Irish republicanism: Fenian movement

-Public support for the Fenian movement in Ireland grew in November 1861 with the funeral of Terence MacManus, a member of the Irish Confederation, which Stephens and the Fenians had organised and which was attended by between twenty thousand and thirty thousand people.
-Following this, Stephens (accompanied by Luby) undertook a series of organisational tours throughout the island.
+Public support for the Fenian movement in Ireland grew in November 1861 with the funeral of Terence MacManus, a member of the Irish Confederation, which Stephens and the Fenians had organised – having "recognized the potential of street parades for mobilizing supporters and influencing onlookers".
+The popularity endowed by the procession and oration established the tradition of republican funerals, a ritual instrumental as evidenced by the oration at Jeremiah O'Donovan Rossa's funeral.
+Popular perception elsewhere deemed the movement as terrorisitic – a persistent perception of republicanism thereafter.
+Nevertheless, the likes of Rossa would raise the public profile of the movement by their evocation of martyrdom and highlighting of prisoner maltreatment.
+Support from America proved both lucrative and troublesome as transatlantic members waged a dynamite campaign in Britain.
+A total of twenty-five major explosions beset Irish nationalism's perception and dictated Britain's approach towards Ireland and the "Irish question".

 In 1865 the Fenian Brotherhood in America had split into two factions.
 One was led by O'Mahony with Stephens' support.
 The other, which was more powerful, was led by William R. Roberts.
 The Fenians had always planned an armed rebellion, but there was now disagreement as to how and where this rebellion might be carried out.
 Roberts' faction preferred focusing all military efforts on British Canada (Roberts and his supporters theorised that victory for the American Fenians in nearby Canada would propel the Irish republican movement as a whole to success).
 The other, headed by O'Mahony, proposed that a rising in Ireland be planned for 1866.
 In spite of this, the O'Mahony wing of the movement itself tried and failed to capture Campobello Island in New Brunswick in April 1866.
 Following this failure, the Roberts faction of the Fenian Brotherhood carried out its own, occupying the village of Fort Erie, Ontario on 31 May 1866 and engaging Canadian troops at the battles of Ridgeway and Fort Erie on 2 June.
 It was in reference to Fenians fighting in this battle that the name "Irish Republican Army" was first used.
 These attacks (and those that followed) in Canada are collectively known as the "Fenian raids".